 ($8,637,506.74).

-The Federal Economic Competition Law (FECL)(1) considers a concentration to be any act between economic agents by which control is
+The Federal Economic Competition Law (FECL)(1) considers a concentration to be any act between economic agents by which control is acquired or companies or assets are united.
+This concept includes acts that do not necessarily mean obtaining control through shareholding or transference of assets or shares but have similar effects.

 The Investigative Authority of the Federal Economic Competition Commission (COFECE) have fined the numerous actors involved in a case of collusion in the pharmaceutical sector, in which agreements had been made to manipulate the supply and pricing of medical products.
 In an unprecedented move, COFECE also disqualified 10 executives involved in the collusion.
 Their actions are considered to have done great financial damage to the public treasury and low-income families.